SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 closed question out of the transcript so they can be monitored for changes by Yam, the GraveRobber bot.

-If you are using "duplicate" as a reason, it would be a good idea to include the primary tag of the post with the request.<a id="cv-pls-format-duplicate-with-tag-tag"></a>
+<a id="cv-pls-format-duplicate-with-tag-tag"></a>If you are using "duplicate" as a reason, it would be a good idea to include the
+primary tag of the post with the request.

     [tag:cv-pls] [tag:asdf] duplicate https://stackoverflow/q/12345